A while back I created a post about limits in Microsoft Teams. Today I’m looking at limits within Microsoft Flow.

 Name Limit Notes Actions per workflow 250 You can add nested workflows to extend this as needed.
 Allowed action nesting depth 5 You can add nested workflows to extend this as needed.
 Max characters per expression 8,192

-So should we do with these limits?
+What should we do with these Microsoft Flow Limitations?

 When looking at the Definition limits.
 I’m slightly worried about the Actions per workflow and the Allowed action nesting depth most of the other limits you can easily work around. but these two limits mean that when your flow has grown to much you will be stuck and are forced to split your flow across multiple flows.
 This is where it becomes important to design your flows the right way straight from the beginning.
 Even when your flow is still quite small.